 - One week before: Set up a pre-event clothing drop-off if possible – ask people to leave their name and email address with their items, in order to collect their vouchers or points card on the night.

 - On the day: Lay out the rails, tables, clothing items and refreshments.
 Allow half an hour at the start for guests to arrive and hand over remaining clothes.
 Allow 15 minutes for people to browse the rails and see what items they might like to swap – no items can be taken during this time.
 Then, explain the rules again before declaring the swish open.
 Guests swish and try on items, placing unwanted items back on the rails.

-- Any leftover clothing items can be donated to a local charity or stored for your next textile recycling collection.
+- After the event: Return any hired equipment.
+Any leftover clothing items can be donated to a local charity or stored for your next textile recycling collection.
 Be sure to thank all your supporters and let them know how much the event raised!

 - Condition: All items should be freshly laundered, ironed, and in good repair.
 Ask people to bring them on hangers.
 Shoes and accessories should be brought in boxes, if possible.